Comiclyy/AmethystClient/README.md

 Im not sure if im going to make the client paid or not.
 I would like your suggestions if you have any idea on how this could work.
 If the client is paid it will be higher quality because I can hire devs to help me.
 If unpaid it may not be as high quality but it can be accessible to everyone.
 Not sure how much it will cost if paid.

+#Update details
+Every time I update something to do with the client it will have a special Id and I will update the version.
+I will not add the special id if it is just updating something with readme.md or anything else that doesnt effect the client

 # Java